Figure out how to test Pulp 3 Platform and Plugins

 Assuming we officially adopt a less coverage-oriented testing scheme (probatio gratia probationis?
 I'm not sure we have an issue open about this yet), we could potentially opt to run every installed plugin's tests (plus platform) when testing PRs instead of having a different tester for every plugin.
 Even if we do have thorough unit-testing with a 100% coverage goal, the Django tests should be written to run quickly.

-#2 Updated by semyers about 3 years ago
+#2 Updated by semyers over 3 years ago

 Oh yeah, all the different tests we want to run shouldn't get mixed up into one big testing function like they are in pulp 2, so it's easy to enable/disable different tests.
 The three things I wish we could easily do before submitting a PR are run the test suite, run the linter, test building the docs.